-(14) "Motor truck" or "motortruck" means a motor vehicle designed, used, or maintained primarily for the transportation of property.
+(17) "Motor truck" or "motortruck" means a motor vehicle designed, used, or maintained primarily for the transportation of property.

-(15) "Official traffic control device" is as defined in Vehicle Code Section 440.
+(18) "Official traffic control device" is as defined in California Vehicle Code section 440.

-(16) "Official traffic control signal" is as defined in Vehicle Code Section 445.
+(19) "Official traffic control signal" is as defined in California Vehicle Code section 445.

-(17) "Owner" means the person or persons registered as the owner of the vehicle by the California Department of Motor Vehicles or its equivalent in another state, province, or country (presumed at the time of violation to be the person or persons identified as the owner on the registration document or title carried on the vehicle).
+(20) "Owner" means the person or persons registered as the owner of the vehicle by the California Department of Motor Vehicles or its equivalent in another state, province, or country (presumed at the time of violation to be the person or persons identified as the owner on the registration document or title carried on the vehicle).
 For the purposes of this section, the definition of an owner excludes a lessor or a renter who leases or rents vehicles without a driver for a fixed rate or price, and does not operate or permit to operate the vehicle at the time of violation.